oasis-open/odata-rapid/docs/rapid-pro.md

 -   Following OData JSON conventions for OData V4 Clients

 RAPID services MAY support any additional conventions defined in the OData specification as appropriate to the service.

-For more information on how RAPID works with OData services, see [RAPID and OData](./rapid-pro-odata.md)